Faustria/SpecExplorer2010Reviver/README.md

 * Add newer version of Z3, MSAGL and make use of new features not seen before (graph color, ...).
 * etc.

-Please help improve this tool and add your improvements at Github for reviving Spec Explorer gaining it's original strength.
+Please help improve this tool and add your improvements at GitHub for reviving Spec Explorer gaining it's original strength.
 Don't hesitate to ask, change, add etc.

 The hope that anytime soon any comparable product from Microsoft will appear again is slim to zero.
-It seems that in industry a general climax in many fields mentioned here was reached and we are on a descent right now again.

 It would be nice not to get sued - everything here is licensed under MICROSOFT PRE-RELEASE SOFTWARE LICENSE TERMS.
 All the credits go to Microsoft, the original Microsoft Spec Explorer Team and all the other supporting Microsoft employees and users.